ludovicchabant/PieCrust2/docs/docs/04_content-model/01_sources.md

 * `data_endpoint`: Most sources will also want to expose all their pages to a template data endpoint, so you can easily iterate on them -- for example to show an archive or a site map.
 By default, this endpoint is the same as the source's name, but it can be customized with the `data_endpoint` setting.
+For more information on data providers, see [the reference page][refdata].

 * `data_type`: The data that's exposed through the `data_endpoint` is an `iterator` by default, which means it's a simple flat list of pages.
 There are